Iggy Katona: Early career

 Katona started out racing motorcycles in local races in Michigan and Ohio at age 21, winning nearly every race he entered.

-After a brief tour of duty in the Army during World War II, he turned to midget car racing.
+After a brief tour of duty in the Army during World War II, Katona turned to midget car racing.
 Building his own engines and chassis and with his two sons Ronnie and Jim as crew members, Katona found success on four wheels as well, including winning 14 feature races in a row at Detroit's famed Motor City Speedway dirt oval.

 MARC/ARCA career

-In 1952, fellow Toledoan John Marcum created his Midwest Association for Race Cars as a Northern counterpart to the Southern stock car series of the day, Bill France, Sr.'s NASCAR.
-Katona was a force in the series from the beginning, finishing 3rd in the series' inaugural campaign in 1953, 2nd in 1954, and winning the championship in 1955, 1956, and 1957.
-His 4th MARC championship came in 1962 driving his #30 Ford.
+In 1952, fellow Toledoan John Marcum created his Midwest Association for Race Cars as a Northern counterpart to the Southern stock car series of the day, Bill France Sr.'s NASCAR.
+Katona was a force in the series from the beginning, finishing third in the series' inaugural campaign in 1953, second in 1954, and winning the championship in 1955, 1956, and 1957.
+His fourth MARC championship came in 1962 driving his No. 30 Ford.

 Although he developed his racing skills on the short tracks of the Midwest, Katona adapted well when the MARC changed its name to ARCA and began racing on superspeedways in 1964, winning the ARCA race at Daytona three times.
-He won his 5th and 6th titles in 1966 and, at the age of 51, 1967.
-His consistency was his biggest asset, as he finished in the top ten in series points in 21 straight seasons from 1953–73.
+He won his fifth and sixth titles in 1966 and, at the age of 51, 1967.
+His consistency was his biggest asset, as he finished in the top-ten in series points in 21 straight seasons from 1953–73.